Contact Information

 Cows not milking as well as expected

-1. Evaluate feeding management program for milking cows (ration and feeding and management practices)
+1. Evaluate feeding management program for milking cows (Is the ratio being fed and consumed equal to the one formulated?
+Review actual feeding and management practices)

 2. Evaluate changes in quality of forages being fed